StanfordVL/moma/README.md

 |       | &emsp;&emsp;┗━&emsp;Attribute          | Semantic label of a graph node as a pair (source node, semantic label)    |

 ## Dataset directory layout
+Download the dataset into a directory titled `dir_moma` with the structure below.
+The `anns` directory requires roughly 1.8GB of space and the video directory requires 436 GB.

 ```
 $ tree dir_moma